 Camping grounds for groups

-The Regulations do not apply to facilities for group camping under one control such as scout or school group.
+The Regulations do not apply to facilities for group camping under one control such as scouts or a school group.

 Register a camping ground

 If you are taking over an existing business or setting up a new camping site you will need to complete and return an application for health registration

 Depending on business activities you may need a resource consent or a building consent.
 If you are planning to sell food you will need to register as a food business.

 Fees and charges that are required for registration:

 - getting checked once a year

 Follow the link below to the fees and charges page on our website.

 The design and construction of the facilities used in the food business must meet the requirements of the Camping-Grounds Regulations 1985 and meet requirements of the New Zealand Building Code.

 For further information refer to The Camping-Grounds Regulations 1985